sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 #### Strong Culture of Learning

 Guided by principles such as [Moore's Law](https://en.m.wikipedia.org/wiki/Moore%27s_law), [the increased demand for high-skilled computer and information systems professionals in Canada](https://www150.statcan.gc.ca/n1/daily-quotidien/171129/dq171129b-eng.htm), and [the rapidly increasing impact of automation](https://www.pwc.com/gx/en/issues/data-and-analytics/publications/artificial-intelligence-study.html) creating a strong culture of learning is imperative if the ESDC is to be able to deliver services that match the expectations of citizens.

-Looking forward, ESDC at large and especially the tech focused IITB will need to
+Looking forward, ESDC at large and especially the tech focused IITB will need to...

 - Encourage and support learning
 - Support a generative culture ([as outlined by Westrum](https://qualitysafety.bmj.com/content/13/suppl_2/ii22.short))
 - Forster and enable team experimentation